21 Essential Latino-Owned Businesses You Need to Know in the Bay Area

 How to support: Bombera is open for indoor and outdoor dining, plus takeout.
 Order online here.

 Artillery Gallery was founded in 2009 with a mission to connect the community through principles of nature, family, and culture, all through the multi-faceted lens of art.
 Specializing in ceramics, painting, and photography with an added focus on plants, Artillery is both a hub in the neighborhood and an ever-giving source of creativity in San Francisco.

 How to support: Evolved SF is open Tuesday to Saturday from 3-7 pm.
-Stop by and support them in person, and follow them on Instagram for updates -- should you see something you like on their account, they’re happy to arrange pick-up or shipping.
-Their merchandise will be available online at shopneighborhood.com soon, too.
-You can donate directly via Venmo @evolvedsf.
+Stop by and support them in person, buy art online, and follow them on Instagram for events and updates.

 How to support: In addition to shopping at Mixcoatl, donate to the store’s GoFundMe here.

 This beloved Valencia Street restaurant, known for their colorful decor, on-point cocktails, and thoughtful takes on Jaliscan-inspired cuisine, remains a bright spot amid the fogginess of pandemic times.
-Whether you’re ordering take out or taking a seat in their string light-bedecked parklet, a mezcal margarita or a glass of natural wine and their legendary tacos tropical, feel like a proper vacation.
+Whether you’re ordering take out or taking a seat in their technicolor dream of a dining room parklet, a mezcal margarita or a glass of natural wine and their legendary tacos tropical, feel like a proper vacation.

-How to support: Loló is open for outdoor dining, and is offering takeout and delivery.
-Order online here.
+How to support: Loló is open for first-come, first-serve indoor and outdoor dining, and is offering takeout and delivery.

 El Buen Comer

 Isabel Caudillo, an alumna of La Cocina, has earned a dedicated following for her homestyle Mexico City-inspired fare, boasting fresh, organic masa and deeply flavored, long simmered sauces and stews.
 Her mole could save the world, given the opportunity.